Jex Blackmore: Satanism

-Blackmore was a member of the Satanic Temple (TST) and, in August 2014, founded an active chapter in Detroit.
+Blackmore was a member of the Satanic Temple (TST) and, in August 2014, founded a chapter in Detroit.
 Blackmore led the Detroit chapter, which set up a Satanic display on the grounds of the Michigan State Capitol in December 2014, alongside a conventional Christian nativity scene.
 Their "Snaketivity" display included an inverted pentagram and cross bearing the phrase "The Greatest Gift is Knowledge", alluding to the fall of man and the Genesis creation narrative of the snake and the tree of the knowledge of good and evil.
 In 2015, Blackmore organized the first public unveiling of the TST's statue of Baphomet, the "largest public satanic ceremony in history."

 In August 2015, Blackmore and other TST activists responded to that year's anti-abortion National Day of Protest with a piece of political theatre: Two women knelt down, with their wrists tied, before an American flag with a depiction of Baphomet superimposed.
 Other TST members in clerical robes poured milk on the kneeling women, who "started gasping and sputtering as the cascade continued."
 In the Detroit version, Blackmore held up a sign, "America is not a theocracy.
 End forced motherhood."

 As a TST spokesperson, Blackmore gave voice to a feminist approach to Satanism.
 Without explicitly naming the Church of Satan, they criticized Satanism as sexist, saying that "modern Satanism has been primarily associated with strength, masculinity and power.
 Reinforcing chauvinistic conceptions of the abilities of women, with a particular focus on male sexuality, modern Satanism has continued to emphasize traditional gender roles."
 Blackmore also spoke to the media, on behalf of TST, about its abortion rights lawsuit for a woman in Missouri.
 During this period, Blackmore designed actions that were not endorsed by the national TST.
 For example, they protested Texas abortion restrictions with a campaign to send semen in socks to the Governor.
 Scholars Kristin Marie Bivens and Kirsti Cole analyzed their effort as a grotesque protest, defined as using "the body's fluids to push back against attempts to legislate bodies."

 In March 2018, Blackmore left TST after being removed by TST's National Council.
 The pivotal moment was their "Subversive Autonomous" performance, during which Blackmore made statements deemed incompatible with the group's non-violence policy, as shown in the documentary Hail Satan?
 Blackmore had stated, "We are going to storm press conferences, kidnap an executive, release snakes in the governor's mansion, execute the president."
 In a 2020 interview, they criticized TST as corrupt and stated, "The organization badly yearns to be deemed legitimate in the eyes of those in power but they will never achieve this aim, even if their litigious activities are successful.
 Our work, whatever it is, must come from a place of authenticity."
 That same year, Blackmore debated five members of the Westboro Baptist Church at a Central Michigan University class on media law.
 The student audience reportedly preferred Blackmore's Satanism to the Westboro Baptists' views.